Honda Civic Insurance Rates

 Wyoming | $1,348 | -$164 | -10.8% |

-Using high physical damage deductibles can save as much as $600 a year, whereas buying more liability protection will cost you more.
-Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $358 extra every year.
+Using high physical damage deductibles can save as much as $600 every year, whereas buying more liability protection will increase premiums.
+Switching from a 50/100 limit to a 250/500 limit will cost as much as $358 more per year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you are probably paying at a minimum $1,800 to $2,500 in extra premium every year, depending on your age.
-Honda Civic insurance for high-risk drivers ranges around 43% to 132% more than a normal policy.
+If you like to drive fast or tend to cause accidents, you are probably paying $1,800 to $2,500 extra per year, depending on your age.
+Honda Civic insurance for high-risk drivers ranges as much as 43% to 132% more than a normal policy.
 View High Risk Driver Rates

-Because rates have so much variability, the only way to figure out exactly what you will pay is to regularly compare rates and see how they stack up.
-Each auto insurer uses a different method to calculate rates, and quoted rates will be varied from one company to the next.
+With so much variability in rates, the only way to figure out which company is cheapest is to regularly compare rates and see which company has the best rate.
+Each auto insurer uses a different method to calculate rates, so the rates can be significantly different from one company to the next.

 Insurance Rates by Trim Level and Model Year